The calm before the storm?

 The dawn of the 20th century saw Britain embroiled in the 2nd Boer War (1899-1902) in South Africa.
 Foreign gold and diamond prospectors (‘uitlanders’) were being given a hard time by the resident Boers, and appealed for Imperial protection.
 The war did not go well for Britain at first.
 The Boers, descendents of Dutch colonists (‘Boer’ is from the Dutch for ‘farmer’), very unfairly used their knowledge of the landscape, clever guerrilla tactics and excellent leadership to out-fight the British Army.
 It was only by adopting a ruthless approach, which included burning farms and herding Boer women and children into concentration camps in which 26,000 people – mostly children – died, that the British military prevailed.
 The camps were poorly run and squalid; people died due to callous and criminal neglect.

-Now, the ‘Fog in Channel’ heading above is alleged to have been a newspaper headline in Edwardian Britain (though some say it dates from the 1930s).
+Now, the ‘Fog in Channel’ heading above is alleged to have been a newspaper headline in Edwardian Britain (though it may date from the 1930s).
 In any event, it neatly sums up Britain’s attitude towards its Continental neighbours – and itself – at the start of the last century.
-Some might suggest that attitude hasn’t changed much.
+Some might suggest that the attitude hasn’t changed much.
 But the fact is that Britain saw itself as essentially a global player, not a European one.
-However, one significant result of the Boer War experience was that many Britons realised for the first time that their country was not universally adored.
+However, one significant result of the Boer War experience was that many Britons were surprised to discover that their country was not as universally adored as they had once thought.
 The outrage expressed by France, Germany, Austria and the USA when news of the South African camps filtered out drove the point home (in fairness, the critics were equally scathing in Britain as well, where the war did not enjoy widespread support anyway).
-But Britain had no mates outside the Empire, and that was seen by some as potentially risky.
+But Britain had no real mates outside the Empire; and that was seen by some as potentially risky.

 Corpulent, pleasure-loving Edward VII was 59 when he succeeded his mother, Victoria, to the throne.
 He had a huge appetite for almost everything, not least good food and several mistresses.
 And he helped Britain find an international chum at last.
 Following a state visit to Paris, a city Edward loved and had often played in, Britain and France concluded the ‘Entente Cordiale’ in 1904.
 This was not a formal alliance between the old enemies, but more a recognition of respective spheres of influence in the world, and an understanding that the two nations would cooperate more in the future.
 It would prove to be particularly significant ten years later.